 Payroll doesn’t only refer to salary and wages but also other types of employee compensation like commissions, bonuses, reimbursements, and 13th-month pay.
-Avoid accounting for these additional payments last minute, and make sure the payment date is within the current tax year so you can adjust your employee’s income tax on tax forms appropriately.
+Plan for these additional payments and ensure the payment date is within the current tax year so you can appropriately adjust the employee’s income tax on tax forms.

 6. Update employee data regularly

-Employee data may change over time—last names, addresses, hourly wages, etc. You should schedule regular data revisions (or ask employees to check their information) to ensure everything is up to date.
+Employee data—such as addresses, last names, and hourly wages—will change over time.
+You should schedule regular data revisions (or ask employees to check their information) to ensure everything is current.

 Making corrections after making payments is possible, but it takes a lot of time and can be an unexpected cost for your business.
-You should also confirm employee data, such as addresses and taxpayer identification numbers (TINs) with your employees before filing tax forms with the IRS.
+Confirm employee data, such as addresses and taxpayer identification numbers (TINs), with employees before filing tax forms with the IRS.

 7. Choose scalable software

-Choose a payroll solution that fits your current business needs as well as your future and potential growth.
+Choose a payroll solution that fits your current business needs and growth aspirations.

-Scalable software means you won’t need to switch to a new payroll service as your team grows.
-Settling with one payroll solution and then moving to another means new training sessions, set up, potential data security issues, and processes.
+Scalable software means you won’t need to switch to a new payroll system as your team grows.
+Settling with one payroll solution and moving to another means new training sessions, setup, potential data security issues, and processes.

 8. Ask employees for feedback

-Ask employees for feedback to understand whether your payroll process is straightforward.
-Don’t make assumptions about your employee’s feelings about payroll, especially considering how frequently employees leave when they don’t feel confident in their employer’s ability to pay.
+Ask employees for feedback to understand whether the payroll process is straightforward.
+Don’t make assumptions about employees’ feelings about payroll, especially considering how frequently employees leave when they don’t feel confident in their employer’s ability to pay their wages.

-The number of companies outsourcing payroll services is growing and for a good reason.
-Outsourcing payroll costs less than hiring full-time employees to handle it, and you usually get access to payroll software and professional support from payroll experts.
+The number of companies outsourcing payroll services is growing for a good reason.
+Outsourcing payroll costs less than hiring full-time employees to handle the process, and you usually get access to payroll management software and professional support from payroll experts.

 10. Ask your in-country provider (ICP) for advice

-If you have a global team and outsource payroll to in-country payroll service providers, ask your chosen ICP for advice as they’re familiar with the best practices in different countries.
-Most vendors don’t offer specific advice unless you ask them about it.
+If you have a global team and outsource payroll to in-country payroll service providers, ask your chosen ICP for advice, as they know the best practices in different countries.

-What to look for in payroll management software
+What to look for in a payroll management system

-Even if you have never used payroll software before, hunting for a full-service payroll solution shouldn’t feel like guesswork.
-Here are payroll software features to prioritize:
+Hunting for a full-service payroll solution shouldn’t feel like guesswork, even if it’s your first time using payroll software.
+Here are payroll management software features to prioritize:

 - Support: The software provides access to expert advice and customer support available 24/7

-- A variety of payment options: The software offers your workers different payment methods, such as direct deposit, pay cards, cryptocurrency, etc.
+- A variety of payment options: The software offers workers different payment methods, such as direct deposit, pay cards, or cryptocurrency

 - Data protection: The software offers data encryption, multi-factor authentication, and compliance with GDPR, especially if you hire overseas